Overview

 - Supported by context quantifies how many sentences in the target answer are supported by the retrieved context.

-For our starting question, we’ll ask, Which operating segment contributed least to total Nike brand revenue in fiscal 2023?
+Which operating segment contributed least to total Nike brand revenue in fiscal 2023?

 .